hkirk/play-silhouette-slick-seed/README.md

 Silhouette Slick Seed Template
 ==============================

 This is a fork of the official Silhouette Seed project.
 If you want to have a first look at Silhouette, I suggest you have a look at the [official project](https://github.com/mohiva/play-silhouette-seed).
+This project is forked from [Silhouette Slick][https://github.com/sbrunk/play-silhouette-slick-seed] and changed to use MySQL and Semantic UI.

 The Silhouette Seed project is an Activator template which shows how [Silhouette](https://github.com/mohiva/play-silhouette) can be implemented in a Play Framework application.
 It's a starting point which can be extended to fit your needs.
 It uses the [play-slick](https://github.com/playframework/play-slick) library for database access.

 ## Example

+Create a database and changed the name in conf/application.conf and start project.

+Deploy til Heroku isn't tested

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)